Miljacka

 The Miljacka (Миљацка) is a river in Bosnia and Herzegovina that passes through Sarajevo.
 Numerous city bridges have been built to cross it.

 Characteristics

 The Miljacka river originates from the confluence of the Paljanska Miljacka and Mokranjska Miljacka rivers.
 The Miljacka is a rather small river, only 21 km long from the confluence, or 34 km and 42 km depending on source (Pale or Mokro).
-By the time this tributary flows into the Bosna river in Sarajevo, it has an average discharge of 5.7 m³/s.
+By the time this tributary flows into the Bosna river in Sarajevo, it has an average discharge of 5.7 m3/s.
 The Miljacka river flows from east to west in a general direction through the city.

 The Bosna is a right tributary of the Sava River, with its mouth in Bosanski Šamac.
 That river in turn flows into the Danube River, which goes southeast and enters the Black Sea chiefly in Romania.

 Paljanska Miljacka

-The Paljanska Miljacka, 13 km in length, begins at Gornje Pale, 10 km eastward in the town of Pale, under the slopes of Jahorina, near Begovina), at an elevation of 1025 m.
+The Paljanska Miljacka, 13 km in length, begins at Gornje Pale, 10 km eastward in the town of Pale, on the slopes of Jahorina, near Begovina), at an elevation of 1025 m.